nikolala13/yatube_project/README.md

 # YaTube Project
 ### Description
-This project is a scoial network for people.
+This project is a social network for people.
 ### Technologies
 Python 3.7
 Django 2.2.19